SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ## protoc {#protobufs-protoc}

-A protobuf .proto file can be processed by the protobuf compiler (=protoc=), using a Prolog specific plugin.
+A protobuf ".proto" file can be processed by the protobuf compiler (=protoc=), using a Prolog specific plugin.
 You can do this by either adding =|/usr/lib/swi-prolog/library/protobufs|= to your =PATH= or by specifying the option